phlsphy/kloesse/README.md

 # Kloesse

-A simple web app that divides the page extent of a book into chunks of 32 pages.
+A simple online calculator ~~web app~~ that divides the page extent of a book into chunks of 32 pages.

 There is a [wiki](https://github.com/phlsphy/kloesse/wiki) for a brief introduction on the app and its purpose.